7 Best Resistance Band Bicep Exercises For Bigger Arm

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator

-Resistance bands provide unique tension during both concentric and eccentric phases.
-This means that you feel resistance both when you contract the muscle (concentric phase) and when you lengthen the muscle (eccentric phase).
+Resistance bands create tension in an exercise’s concentric and eccentric phases.
+This means you experience resistance when contracting the muscle (concentric phase) and lengthening it (eccentric phase).

-• The eccentric phase is the lengthening of the muscle, such as when you lower the weight.
+• The eccentric phase is when the muscle lengthens, such as lowering the band back down.

 7 Best Bicep Exercises With Resistance Band

-Resistance bands bicep curl keep the muscles in tension throughout the entire movement, which leads to more bicep muscle activation.
+Resistance bands bicep curl keep the muscles in tension throughout the movement.
 This means that you will get more out of each repetition of the bicep exercise.

 It’s a versatile exercise that can be done anywhere, so it’s a good choice for working out at home or on the go.